THE PROPERTY TAX BILL

 THE SALES APPROACH

 The premise of the sales approach is that the fair market value of a given property (called the subject property) may be determined by examining the sale prices of comparable properties.
-If similar properties sold for approximately $100,000, it could be assumed that other comparable properties would sell in the $100,000 range.
+If similar properties sold for approximately $100,000, you can assume that other comparable properties would sell in the $100,000 range.
 The key to the sales approach is comparability and the availability of sufficient data.

 VI.
 THE ASSESSMENT WORKSHEET